-Parsley is ones of those super foods that do more good things for a body than seems possible for such a little leafy green plant.
-Among other things, it contains more vitamin C than than bascially anything else you can eat.
-You can make lots of things with it, but I pretty much chop and sprinkle it on most every dish that comes out of my kitchen.
+Parsley is one of those superfoods that do more good things for a body than seems possible for such a little leafy green plant.
+Among other things, it contains more vitamin C than basically anything else you can eat.
+You can make lots of things with it, but I pretty much chop and sprinkle it on almost every dish that comes out of my kitchen.

 Use it fresh or dried — the flavor is fantastic either way.
 If you grow it in a pot, it will happily move inside when the weather gets too cold.
 Also, since it likes to dry out between waterings, it likes its own space, as there aren’t too many other plants that prefer the same treatment.